waynesutton/better-todo/files.md

   - Delete button with custom confirmation dialog
   - Add Note button (+ icon) to create new notes
   - Clean, minimal design matching app aesthetic
+  - WorkOS authentication integration:
+    - Only loads notes when user is authenticated
+    - Skips queries when unauthenticated to prevent errors

 - `ArchiveSection.tsx` - Collapsible archive with:
   - Shows all completed/archived todos for selected date